 June 24, 2027 A.D.
 Odaiba, Tokyo, Japan.

 On the corner of one of the quieter streets in town was a large apartment complex.
 On the third floor of that complex was a sparse residency.
-In that residency was a kitchen, a television, a small bedroom, and one other smaller room.
+In that residency was, among other rooms, one smaller room.

-Finally, she put down one last page and, with a little sigh, looked up at him.
-The man sat even more rigidly than before, looking at her hopefully. "...Well?" he asked, breaking the silence.
+Finally, she put the page down and, with a little sigh, looked up at him.
+He sat even more rigidly than before, looking at her hopefully. "…Well?" he asked, breaking the silence.
 "What do you think?"

 The woman hesitated for a moment, then slowly shook her head.
 "Sorry, TK," she apologized, "but I don't like it.
 Not at all."

 His heart stopped for a moment, and he stared at her in terror.
 "You… didn't?" he asked in almost a whisper.

 "No," she answered.
 "I didn't.
 And I don't think others will, either."

 Flabbergasted, TK stood up, staring off into space.
 He was used to criticism, but against a project so close to his heart, such a blunt statement shocked him to his core.
 He stiffly walked to the window and stared out at the darkening sky.
 "Why?" he asked quietly.

 The woman sighed wearily, rubbing her forehead.
 "You really have to ask?" she mumbled.
 "You changed it… You changed everything.
 It's a totally different story."